Deoll/DuckCoinCoin/README.md

 C: version 1
 Java: version 1 and 2

-How to use C version: ./main difficulty nbBlocks nbTransactions y/n(cheater) [indexBlockToDelete] [indexTransactionToDelete] How to use Java: run from Eclipse
+How to use C version: ./main difficulty nbBlocks nbTransactions y/n [indexBlockToDelete [indexTransactionToDelete]] How to use Java: run from Eclipse

+Group n°37

 Ollivier Denis
 Furet Maxime